SamanthaGitHub/Python-Code-Summary/README.md

 # Python Internship Code Summary
 ## Introduction
 During my internship at Prosper IT Consulting, I worked with team members to develop a travel guide web application in Python.
-Using the Django Framework and PyCharm IDE, the application we created is a travel guide to Japan.
+Using the MVT Django Framework and PyCharm IDE, the application we created is a travel guide to Japan.
 I worked along side a team of other student developers using Azure DevOps and Agile methodology.
 The project consisted of ten stories during a two-week long sprint with daily standup meetings and weekly code retrospectives.

 Featured below is my code that shows some of the development and functionality of my application.